gazishoaib33/bizinsight-ai/README.md

-# BizInsight AI – Your Smart Business Dashboard 📊💡
+# BizInsight AI – A Smart Business Dashboard 📊💡

 **BizInsight AI** is a project I created to help businesses make smarter decisions by combining data analysis, forecasting, customer feedback, and real-time market signals — all in one place.